 12. From where will the financial resources for the proposed program come (list all that apply, e.g., department reallocation, college reallocation, grants, new to the university)?

+As with other existing graduate programs at the ISU CVM, financial support to cover student tuition, salary, and research projects will be provided by graduate faculty.
+There will be no department (VDPAM) or College (CVM) funds reserved to this program.
+VDPAM faculty has been successful to secure funding for graduate education and research: